Google Search Console: Beginner’s Guide With Steps & Tips

 gsc security issues

-6 Marketing and SEO Hacks with Google Search Console
+5 Marketing and SEO Tips with Google Search Console

 1. Find Keywords You’re Ranking for

-One of the best parts of Google Search Console is you can see for which keywords you are currently ranking.
+One of the best parts of Google Search Console is you can see which keywords you are currently ranking for.
 With this information, you can check each term to see how to optimize the page to rank higher.

 To find which terms your site ranks for, all you need to do is go to Performance: